jkulawik/bunker-issues/README.md

 - check if the issue you want to post isn't a copy of another issue
 - follow title conventions of other issues

-Asides from submitting new issues and solutions, you can confirm that issues with the tag https://github.com/jkulawik/bunker-issues/labels/old%3Aunconfirmed still appear in the Bunker editors.
+Asides from submitting new issues and solutions, you can also:
+- confirm that issues with the tag https://github.com/jkulawik/bunker-issues/labels/old%3Aunconfirmed still appear in the Bunker editors
+- propose more concise and descriptive titles for existing issues